Platform

 Eligible expenses

-• Professional fees, consultants, and technicians for technical expertise required for the project.
+• Professional fees, consultants and technicians

 Eligible geographic areas